-Join Chad Chelius for an in-depth discussion in this video Inserting pages from other files, part of Up and Running with Acrobat X.
+Join Chad Chelius for an in-depth discussion in this video Inserting pages from other files, part of Learning Acrobat X.

 Once you start working with PDF files you'll likely encounter the need to …combine a page or two from one document and insert it into another document. …Acrobat 10 provides several ways for you to do so. …Let's take a look at how this works.
 I'm beginning with video with the CGS …main site file open on my computer.
 This can be found inside of the Combining …folder, inside of your Project Files folder. …Now what I'd like to do is I'd like to just take this main page, you can see …there's actually six pages in this document but I really only want page one.…